⚠️ The behavior of Microsoft calendar synchronization is changing, and main user actions are required by 31 August – Read more

 New-ManagementRoleAssignment -Name <impersonationAssignmentName> -Role <ApplicationImpersonation> -User <serviceAccount> -CustomRecipientWriteScope <scopeName>

-2. Enter the Exchange URL: Exchange WebServices (EWS) URL, which has been set on the Exchange server (example format of the URL: https://outlook.domain.net/EWS/Exchange.asmx)
+2. Enter the Exchange url: Exchange WebServices (EWS) url, which has been set on the Exchange server (example formatting of the url: https://outlook.domain.net/EWS/Exchange.asmx)

 5. Select which activity types are synchronized from Severa to Exchange server.

-When synchronization is enabled in Severa settings, users can enable synchronization.
-It is not possible to activate synchronization for another user, so each user must do it themselves.
+When synchronization is enabled in Severa settings, each user must enable calendar synchronization for themselves if they want to use it.
+It is not possible to activate synchronization for another user.
+Synchronization is enabled from the user’s own profile:

 1. Click your name in the top navigation and select My profile